typeable/schematic/README.md

 ```

 `Overloaded`-extensions are being used only by `field` combinator,
-so it you don't use it - feel free to disable it.
+so if you don't use it - feel free to disable it.

 ## GHC Options